 Michelle Rivers is a singer-songwriter living in Northwest Montana.
 While she has a variety of influences, she most closely leans toward the Americana sound, featuring traditional bluegrass instruments like the banjo, mandolin, fiddle, upright bass, and dobro.
-Her first album, “Breathing on Embers,” released June 22, 2016.
+Her first album, “Breathing on Embers,” was released June 22, 2016.

-Michelle had a coveted spot playing at Montana’s Red Ants Pants Music Festival in July 2016, as well as many other gigs in the Northwest..
+Michelle had a coveted spot playing at Montana’s Red Ants Pants Music Festival in July 2016, as well as many other gigs in the Northwest.
 She currently plays with Fiddle Champion, Jesse Maw, her husband Sean, and her father, David Piland, in addition to performing solo.
 Michelle will promote this album as she tours the region.

 Based out of Seattle, Washington, the North Country Bluegrass Band is one of the premier traditional bluegrass bands from the Northwest.
 North Country was founded in 2012 when the guys were jamming together at a local bluegrass event in Seattle.
 They quickly found a unique chemistry and demonstrated the same love for music, songwriting, and instrumental dynamics.
-Within the first year of formation, the band played at prominent music venues, including Wintergrass and the historical Paramount Theater.
+Within the first year of formation, the band played at prominent music venues, including Wintergrass and Seattle's historic Paramount Theater.
 Since then, they have continued to build their repertoire and toured throughout the United States and Canada.

 Big Red Barn has been forging it's unique and infectious blend of rhythm & bluegrass at events throughout the Inland Northwest.
 The band's repertoire includes gems from the 30's, 40's and 50's, folk songs, bluegrass and country standards along with a number of solid originals that have become audience favorites.

 Primitive Pines is a bluegrass duo with Josh Reimen and Connie Fletcher based out of rural northeastern Washington.
-They specialize in classic bluegrass hits with haunting harmonies and some mighty dandy picking by Josh
+They specialize in classic bluegrass hits with haunting harmonies and some mighty dandy picking by Josh.

-Kettle Creek reformed after last years reunion of the band in an impromptu jam on Sunday of last years Camp & Jam.
+Kettle Creek reformed after last years reunion of the band in an impromptu jam on Sunday at last years Camp & Jam.
 They have joined forces with the amazing Abigail Wolfe who had taken a hiatus from music to raise a family.
 They bring the "Kettle Creek Sound" to the unique and diverse selection of songs they perform.

 The Camp & Jam philosophy is one of bringing people together.
 We are so grateful how the Town of Kettle Falls has opened their gates and welcomed us in, and the area has so much to offer including in the way of talent!
 In an effort to invite the community in to see what the Camp & Jam is about and for the campers to meet locals, we will invite some their favorite entertainers perform in an all acoustic sets on Friday!
-To close the show we're gonna let the locals see what bluegrass is all about with North Country and Michelle Rivers
+To close the show we're gonna let the locals see what bluegrass is all about with North Country and Michelle Rivers.

 Chipped & Broken are a very popular local group from Kettle Falls.
 Chip Johnson does an amazing job singing hit after hit and joining him are Brian Tost, Robbie Edwards and Brian Davis.
 They play a mix of '90's tunes and will be playing in the style of the MTV "Unplugged" series!